What are topical steroids?

 Ask for specific instructions how to use your topical steroid(s).
 See DermNet's information about fingertip units.
-Which one, where, when, how often and for how long?
+Which one, to what site(s), when, how often, and for how many days?
 Cream, ointment or lotion?
 This is particularly important if:

-- You are using strong steroids over large areas of your body.
+- You are using potent steroids over large areas of your body.

 - You have been asked to use plastic to cover treated areas (occlusion).

 - Your skin condition persists for more than two or three weeks.

 Topical steroids are very effective medications.
 They work by reducing inflammation, and when used correctly are very safe.
 They should not be used as bleaching creams.